Hen0678/Rock-Paper-Scissors-Lizard-Rock/README.md

 ![instructions](assets/media/instructions.png)

 ### Additional features to include
-The list of additional features to be added at a later date include:
+The list of additional features to be added later include:

-* Options to play a set amount of games.
+* Options to play a set number of games.
 * For icons rather than text to show under the Results section

 ## Technologies used